 Drug abuse affects all aspects of American life.
 It threatens the workplace, our homes, our schools and our community.
-The U.S. Department of Education requires institutions of higher education to implement a drug prevention and awareness program for their students and employees through the Safe and Drug-Free Schools and Communities Act.
+The U.S. Department of Education requires institutions of higher education to implement a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
 All students are expected to conduct themselves as mature adults and as members of an academic community.
-The consumption of alcohol or drugs while attending class is prohibited and may be subject to disciplinary action.
+The consumption of alcohol or drugs while on college property or participation in any of its activities is prohibited and may be subject to disciplinary action.